MaynardMiner/SWARM/logs/README.md

 delete these crash reports.

 ## Miner logs
-SWARM does its best to caputer standardoutput of all miners.
+SWARM does its best to capture standardoutput of all miners.
 In linux, this is relatively easy to do, but in Windows it is a constant challenge.

 Whatever miner is running, the output of the miner is sent to [GROUP].log, which means if using NVIDIA1 that would be NVIDIA1.log

-This data can be pulled remotely with the command get screen [GROUP], which will show you as much of the log it can print out and send remotely.
+This data can be pulled remotely with the command ``get screen [GROUP]``, which will show you as much of the log it can print out and send remotely.